nelly-abualkheir/cfDNA-fragmentomics-depth/README.md

 ## Reproducibility

 Fixed random seeds were used for simulated downsampling and model evaluation.
-Raw sequencing-fragment files are not stored in GitHub because of their size.
-Processed cohort-level tables are provided where practical to support reproduction of the downstream analysis.
+Raw sequencing-fragment files are not stored in GitHub because of their large size; however, they are publicly available through FinaleDB.
+The exact 92-sample analytical cohort and expected filenames are documented in data/metadata/cohort_manifest.csv.
+The preprocessing script converts the downloaded hg38 fragment files into the processed cohort-level tables used by the downstream analysis notebook.
+Processed data, analysis code, result tables, figures, and the software environment are included in the repository to support reproduction of the analysis.

 ## Key Software